olmallet81/URT/README.md

 NB: *IC* and *lags* are for the case when OLS is called by UnitRoot for lag length optimization by information criterion minimization.

 - ### Member functions (public)
-    - *get_stats()* taking same *x* and *y* as arguments as the constructor, computes the additional OLS regression statistics and detects the presence of an intercept term
+    - *get_stats()* takes same *x* and *y* as arguments as the constructor, computes the additional OLS regression statistics and detects the presence of an intercept term
     - *show()* outputs the results

 - ### Additionnal tools (not members of OLS)